jabarnia/HqO_Dashboard/README.md

 ## Introduction

-HqO is a platform that helps landlords (of commercial/office buildings) create a better experience for their customers (people who work in those buildings).
+The client here is a platform that helps landlords (of commercial/office buildings) create a better experience for their customers (people who work in those buildings).
 One of the services they currently provide is a white labeled application, customizable for each of the buildings their clients own.